Meneer-de-Bruin/WCT-API/docs/apis/api-harvest_authorisations_GET.rst

 * showDisabled [boolean]
 * URLpattern [contains text]
 * permissionsFilereference [contains text]
-* permissionState [List of integers, exact match only]
+* permissionStates [List of integers, exact match only]

 | Multiple filter fields may be given, but each field only once.
 If a filter field is given multiple times this will result in an error.
 |